-9. Conclusion
+10. Conclusion

-The EEO Rule requires very broad and detailed efforts, documentation, and reporting.
-A violation can result in serious penalties.
-Therefore, broadcasters should treat this aspect of FCC rule compliance with the same diligence, truthfulness and careful recordkeeping and reporting that they devote to their filings with the FCC, the Internal Revenue Service and other agencies.
+The EEO Rule requires very broad and detailed compliance efforts, along with extensive documentation and reporting.
+A violation can result in serious penalties and the diversion of station resources.
+Broadcasters should therefore treat this aspect of FCC rule compliance with particular diligence, presenting the same accurate and careful recordkeeping and reporting that is devoted to FCC applications or filings with the Internal Revenue Service or other federal agencies.
+This Guide will serve as a useful starting point for most broadcast stations, but much more effort will need to be expended by station personnel to ensure continuing EEO compliance.